ArisenIO/constitution/README.md

 - The Judicial power of the Network shall be vested in the Governance and extend to all judicial cases in law and equity arising under this Constitution.

 ### Section 6 - Governance Compensation
-Of the 5% inflation of RSN (The Arisen Currency - See Article 2, Section 2), 1% is paid to the elected Governance members.
+Of the 5% inflation of RIX (The Arisen Currency - See Article 2, Section 2), 1% is paid to the elected Governance members.
 Of that 1%, 25% is paid on a per-block creation basis.
 This shall be counted as compensation for the services Governance members provide to the people and DAOs of the Network.

-## Article II - The Arisen Currency (RSN)
+## Article II - The Arisen Currency (RIX)

 ### Section 1 - Initial Distribution
-70% of the initial RSN, shall be distributed to users around the world, another 10% to the founding Governance members, another 10% to the Arisen VC fund and the remaining 10% to members of the Arisen Treasury.
-This means 20% of the RSN in circulation will be owned by 27 users.
+70% of the initial RIX, shall be distributed to users around the world, another 10% to the founding Governance members, another 10% to the Arisen VC fund and the remaining 10% to members of the Arisen Treasury.
+This means 20% of the RIX in circulation will be owned by 27 users.
 70% will be spread out to a multitude of users around the world and the remaining 10% will be used to fund new Network initiatives decided on by the People of the Network.

 ### Section 2 - Inflation
-Inflation of RSN's currency shall be set at 5%.
+Inflation of RIX's currency shall be set at 5%.
 20% of this shall be used to pay Governance members, as well as standby Governance members, with the remainder going to the "arisen.save" account.

 ### Section 3 - Valuation of Currency
-Entities on the Network shall never use centralized oracles to value RSN's currency inside the network.
-RSN's intrinsic value shall be determined from the buy and sell orders between peers via decentralized exchanges hosted natively on the Network.
+Entities on the Network shall never use centralized oracles to value RIX's currency inside the network.
+RIX's intrinsic value shall be determined from the buy and sell orders between peers via decentralized exchanges hosted natively on the Network.

 ## Article III - The Arisen Network